AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

 ## Share a project link {#Links}

 You can get a link a project under **[!UICONTROL Share] > [!UICONTROL Get project link]**.
 When clicked, recipients will be required to log in before landing in the project.
-If the recipient has not been placed in a project role, they will receive a **[!UICONTROL Can duplicate]** project experience by default.
+If the recipient has not been placed in a role, they will receive a default role.
+Admins receive **[!UICONTROL Can edit]** and Non-admins receive **[!UICONTROL Can duplicate]**.

-Projects can also be shared from **[!UICONTROL Components] > [!UICONTROL Projects]**.
-A single project can be shared following the same steps above

 ## Share projects in the Project manager {#Manager}